-When files on external storage are encrypted in ownCloud, you cannot share them directly from the external storage services, but only through ownCloud sharing because the key to decrypt the data never leaves the ownCloud server.
+When files on external storage are encrypted in ownCloud, you cannot share them directly from the external storage services, only through ownCloud sharing, because the key to decrypt the data never leaves the ownCloud server.

-ownCloud's server-side encryption generates a strong encryption key, which is unlocked by user's passwords.
-Your users don't need to track an extra password, but simply log in as they normally do.
+ownCloud's server-side encryption generates a strong encryption key, which is unlocked by the user's passwords.
+Your users don't need to track an extra password, just log in as they normally do.
 It encrypts only the contents of files, and not filenames and directory structures.

-You should regularly backup all encryption keys to prevent permanent data loss.
+Important: You should regularly backup all encryption keys to prevent permanent data loss.

 The encryption keys are stored in the following directories:

-data/<user>/files\encryption Users' private keys and all other keys necessary to decrypt the users' files data/files\encryption private keys and all other keys necessary to decrypt the files stored on a system wide external storage
+Directory Description data/ <user>/files_encrypeUsers' private keys and all other keys necessary to decrypt the users' files.</user> data/files_encryption Private keys and all other keys necessary to decrypt the files stored on a system wide external storage.